nikzori/modbus-scanner/README_en.md

 [RU](https://github.com/nikzori/modbus-scanner) | EN

 A Modbus scanner with both simple functionality and advanced features.
+Works for any device connected via Modbus RTU.
 Comes with config files for Gidrolock devices.
 Modbus TCP is still WIP.

 ## Configs and auto-identification